juancumbeq/platzi-react-with-vite-tailwind/README.md

 </button>
 ```

-The function creates an object based on the currect cart details, add the current order to an array and cleans the `cartProducts`, making it available to store another set of products.
+The function creates an object based on the current cart details, adds the current order to an array, and clears the `cartProducts`, making it available to store another set of products.

 ```javascript
 const handleCheckout = () => {